puppetlabs/puppet-docs/source/pe/3.7/quick_writing_nix.markdown

         }

 This class declares other classes with the `include` function.
 Note the "if" conditional that sets different classes for different kernels using the `$kernel` fact.
-In this example, if an agent node is a Linux machine, puppet will apply your `pe_quickstart_app` class; if it is a window machines, puppet will apply the `registry::compliance_example` class.
+In this example, if an agent node is a Linux machine, Puppet will apply your `pe_quickstart_app` class; if it is a window machines, Puppet will apply the `registry::compliance_example` class.
 For more information about declaring classes, see the [modules and classes chapters of Learning Puppet](/learning/modules1.html).

 1. **On the console**, remove all of the previous example classes from your nodes and groups, using the __Edit__ button in each node or group page.
 Be sure to leave the `pe_*` classes in place.
 2. Add the `site::basic` class to the console with the __Add classes__ button in the sidebar as before.